Dive Sites Bonaire

 Z. Sampler

 Beyond the Corals is located at Bachelor’s Beach.
-This is a wonderful dive site for snorkeling and all diving levels, it is also a good location for night diving due to the easy entry, sloping bottom and shallow lying reef.
+This is a wonderful dive site for snorkeling and all diving levels.
+It is also a good location for night diving due to the easy entry, sloping bottom and shallow lying reef.
 You can enter the site by descending a staircase and a few rocks until you reach a sandy beach and can enter the water.
-The dive site is marked with a yellow mooring buoy that sits +/-70m from shore and is tied down at 6m depth, where the reef starts.
+A yellow mooring buoy, located approximately 70m from shore, marks the dive site and is tied down at a depth of 6m, where the reef begins.
 Once you have reached the mooring buoy you can choose to swim either north (right) or south (left).
 The sloping bottom boasts a wide variety of hard and soft coral.
 South from the mooring buoy you will find our coral nursery that sits at 5m-9m.
-This nursery has 5 trees with staghorn and elkhorn fragments attached to them.
-Please take caution when diving around the trees and note only Reef Renewal divers are allowed to handle the trees with permission.
+This nursery has 5 tree-nurseries and 5 rope-nurseries with staghorn and elkhorn fragments attached to them.
+Exercise caution when diving around the nursery, and remember that only Reef Renewal divers with permission may handle the trees.

 Salt Pier

-This site is a top choice for divers and underwater photographers due to its easy shore entry and accessibility.
+This dive site is a top choice for divers due to its easy shore entry and accessibility.
 The pier’s pillars serve as the highlight of the dive site with colourful sponges and corals.
 The volume of fish seeking refuge in the shadows by the pier creates a breathtaking view.
 Don’t forget to check out the nearby reef, where you may catch a glimpse of an eel, juvenile drumfish, seahorse, or frogfish.
 Keep an eye out for turtles as they feed in the shallows, especially as you make your way back to shore.
-This diving site is perfect for both day and night dives, but note that diving is prohibited when boats are present.
+This diving site offers excellent conditions for both day and night dives, but remember that diving is not allowed when boats are present.

 Angel City